markafitzgerald1/simulate-cribbage-games/README.md

 ## Current known bugs

-* Long runs using the current position and dealer to end of game results database tend to hang after 1-4 hours of execution.
+* Long program executions using the current position and dealer to end of game results database tend to hang after 1-4 hours of execution.
 This occurs even then winpty is not used to run python.
 This also occurs when the tally database is openend in read-only mode by multiple processes ([which is safe](https://docs.python.org/3/library/shelve.html#restrictions)).
 This does _not_ happen if the current position and dealer to end of game results database is _not_ in use.
 Perhaps it does _not_ happen when only _one_ process is accessing the dealer-position-results shelf?

 ## Current possible bugs